My Blog

 You may have a potential claim if you were sexually abused in any of the following schools or districts:

-against powerful institutions, including prisons, clergy, schools, and juvenile detention and treatment centers.
+We specialize in sexual abuse lawsuits against powerful institutions, including prisons, clergy, schools, and juvenile detention and treatment centers.

 We work on contingency, which means there’s no cost to hire and no fee unless we win.